TRAFFIC SIGNALS AND SIGNS WITH MEANING IN INDIA

 According to official news data of year 2024, there are more than five lakh accidents in India each year, resulting in around 1.7 lakh deaths.

-Let us take you on the survey on traffic signs and symbols used on Indian roads and what is the purpose of Traffic signs in India.
+Let us take you on the survey on traffic signs and symbols used on Indian roads and what is the purpose of Indian Traffic signs and their meaning.
 Traffic signs commonly connected with the basic driving rules of traffic in India.

 Additionally, understand the different types of traffic signs and Traffic symbols used on Indian roads and Highways.
 They are mandatory as they have looked for the lives that saves.
-Read this article to understand traffic signs along with their names and detailed meanings.
+Read this article to understand various types of road signs and symbols in India, including mandatory, cautionary, and informatory signs, along with their significance.
+Additionally, we’ll explore hand signals for two-wheeler driving tests, car driving hand signals in India, and the meanings of specific signs like the staggered intersection sign, unguarded level crossing sign, and guarded level crossing sign.
+Let’s dive in!

 What are the types of Traffic signs in India?